joseguilhermefmoura/recursive-Tower-of-Hanoi/README.md

 # Tower of Hanoi: the recursive solution.
 **How many ways are there to solve the Tower of Hanoi problem?**

-There are two common ways of thinking about how to solve the Tower of Hanoi problem using programming: either implementing the iterative version or the recursive version.
+There are two ways of thinking about how to solve the Tower of Hanoi problem using programming: either implementing the iterative version or the recursive version.

 **Then why should we use the recursive way in that problem?**